recipeCategory

 Step-by-Step Cooking Process

-2. In a large bowl, mix the flour, cornstarch, baking powder, garlic powder, onion powder, salt, and pepper.
+2. In a large bowl, combine flour, cornstarch, baking powder, garlic powder, onion powder, salt, and pepper.

-7. Fry for about 10-12 minutes until golden brown and cooked through.
+5. Fry the wings in batches for about 10-12 minutes until golden brown and crispy.

-10. Toss the fried chicken in the sauce until fully coated.
+8. Toss the fried wings in the sauce until evenly coated.

 Alternative Ingredients